OllieLeach95/ConvFinQA_Agent_project/dataset.md

 ### Cleaning Process

-The original data is in a messy disorganised state with a lot of errors in the original OCR process.
-We have cleaned it for you for the purpose of this task.
-Though it is not perfect.
+The original data contained errors from the OCR process and organizational issues.
+This version includes the following cleaning steps:

 **Tables:**
-- Fix duplicate column headers, either by inspecting the original table or by suffixing the duplicate column headers with a number if there was no algorithmic fix. e.g. 'Revenue (1)' or 'Revenue (2)'
+- Fixed duplicate column headers by inspecting the original table or suffixing duplicates with a number when no algorithmic fix was available (e.g. 'Revenue (1)' or 'Revenue (2)')
-- Convert all values to numeric where applicable, e.g. negative values are sometimes written as '(12345)' or '-12345 (12345)' when they should be -12345.0
+- Converted values to numeric format where applicable (e.g. negative values written as '(12345)' or '-12345 (12345)' are normalized to -12345.0)

 **Dialogue:**
-- Answer list is now the correct length and corresponds to the number of the dialogue questions
+- Answer lists are the correct length and correspond to the number of dialogue questions
-- Answer list contains the correct answers for each conversational question instead of placeholder values located in multiple places
+- Answer lists contain the correct answers for each conversational question rather than placeholder values